Buying a Used Piano? What to Look For. Buyer Beware.

 I'm going to get a bit technical here because this is the most important step in looking at used pianos.
 Unfortunately this problem is seldom if ever mentioned when the buyer examines a piano.
 It has to do with the sounding board.

 The sounding board is the surface that the strings vibrate against to produce sound.
-It is the "heart" of the piano.
-(See the photo's at the right.)
+It's the heart of the piano.
 Usually made of spruce, the shallow dome of wood actually amplifies the strings as they are struck by the hammers.

 If the sounding board has a crack in it, the sound may be compromised.
 Even though these cracks can be repaired, unless you are ready to spend some extra money, you may be better off buying a piano with a solid sounding board.